 Alternatively, this same team might instead look at the kinds of information that ABC Widgets can stream from the field and identify statistics, tunings, or other adjustments to the widgets that can improve efficiency.
-In effect, using quantitative observation to find new value for the product.
-With these insights in hand, a visit to the user research task might inspire customers to confirm the value, or reshape the use case to better meet emerging needs.
+In effect, using quantitative observation to find a new value for the product.
+With these insights in hand, a visit to the user research task might inspire customers to confirm the value or reshape the use case to better meet emerging needs.

 In any case, this multidisciplinary team is looping through the upside down strategy-research-insight loop.
 To continue our bowling analogy from above, this team is developing a strategy to throw a strike, rather than individual plans to score pin by pin.

 With a holistic view of the problem set, the right quantitative insight, and direct customer/user research supporting your business case, the steps to implementation become clear.
 The definition of the minimum viable product (MVP) and the related product roadmap begin to emerge and that amorphous desire for growth and innovation has a focus and a set of steps that can be executed and measured–a strategy.